I HOPE YOU HAVE ALL HAD A FANTASTIC CHRISTMAS BREAK AND ARE READY FOR THE SPRING TERM.

 We will be studying the novel 'The Moonlight Hare' by Ruth Eastham'

 We will be completing a number of written tasks for both texts including: newspaper reports; diary entries; character and setting descriptions; play scripts and our own story writing.
 We will also be completing a comprehension task each week that will be based on the chapter we have read.

 We will continue to follow a mastery approach within each maths lesson.
 This means that we will work on a range of activities that include times tables practise, varied fluency, reasoning and problem solving.

-After a very lazy summer I need to dust off my trainers ready for our weekly P.E. sessions.
-(I'm not sure which day will be our P.E. day just yet but will let you know as soon as the timetables have been sorted.)
 Suitable indoor and outdoor clothes and footwear will be needed each week because we just never know what the weather will be like.
 I know that not everyone enjoys P.E. and can often feel anxious at the thought of stepping out of their comfort zone but it is really important that we come prepared each week ready to give it a go.

 MUSIC, FRENCH, ART & DESIGN AND ICT

 These lessons will be taught by Mrs Sudra on Mondays.
 The children will benefit enormously from her expertise and passion for teaching (and give them a break from hearing my voice all day LOL).
 Previously taught and learned skills will be built on with links made to our topic work where possible.